5l1v3r1/RUREADY/README.txt

 Hi there, thanks for downloading this tool, I hope you'll enjoy it.
 This tool is my first Python project.

-R U READY is a vulnerability scanner which can find vulnerable websites to SQL Injection or XSS Cross Site Scripting around the Web.
+R U READY is a web-crawler which can find potentially vulnerable websites to SQL Injection or XSS Cross Site Scripting around the Web.